Opinion | Americans are hungry and desperate. California shouldn’t respond by cracking down on food theft.

-But byon/ Nov.
-3/in this election, California voters may ratchet up the punishment for stealing food and other necessities.
+But on Nov.
+3, California voters may ratchet up the punishment for stealing food and other necessities.
 Proposition 20 would, among other things, elevate certain types of thefts from misdemeanors into potential felonies with longer sentences.
 It would create harsher shoplifting penalties for people with criminal records.
 It would also create harsher penalties for people who shoplift with someone else more than once — for example, if two parents were to steal diapers on two occasions.

 Prop.
 20 is a broad tough-on-crime bill with numerous provisions, and its new theft rules do not explicitly mention food.
 But grocery retailers clearly expect it to affect people who steal food, diapers and other necessities.
 Supermarket chains such as Albertsons Safeway, Ralphs and Costco have contributed $100,000, $91,800 and $50,000 to the “Yes on 20” campaign, respectively.
 High-end gourmet grocery stores like Bristol Farms and Gelson’s contributed $12,600.